 - It may not be possible to include all people all of the time - safety is always the priority so try your best but use common sense.

-- Download the adapting and modifying worksheets using the form below
+- Download the adapting and modifying worksheets below.

-- Share what you used and how it went in the comments!
+- Share what you used and how it went in the ISD Community Group.

-- Let someone else know about about adapting and modifying by sharing this post using the options below.
+- Let someone else know about about adapting and modifying by sharing this post.